This post may contain affiliate links. Please see our disclosure policy.

 Use a bubble removal tool to remove the bubbles, then recheck the headspace.
 If you’re short on broth, use boiling water or hot chicken broth to top the jars off.
 Wipe the rims clean with a damp cloth, then put the bands and lids on the jars and load them into the pressure canner.

-Process the jars, based on the manufacturer’s instructions, at 10 lbs of pressure (69 kPa) for 75 minutes for pints.
+Process the jars in a pressure canner for 60 minutes for pints or 75 minutes for quarts.
 Adjust pressure for altitude, see below.

 When you are done processing, let the canner depressurize on its own.
 Remove the jars and allow them to cool on the counter for 12 hours.
 Check the seals and store your jars for up to one year.